-UST CCWLS Director Prof. Cristina Pantoja-Hidalgo (inner row, seated second from right) and the attendee of the anniversary issue launch o celebrate its 5th anniversary since its revival in 2012, the UST Center for Creative Writing and Literary Studies (CCWLS) launched its special five-volume issue of the "Tomás" literary journal on December 12, 2017 at the CCWLS Conference Room, UST Benavides Bldg.
-The five-volume set which contains works from five literary genres, namely Poetry, Fiction, Drama, and Criticism, features the literary pieces of Thomasian writers who are either faculty members, graduate students or alumni, as well as reputable non-Thomasian authors.
-Prof. Emeritus Cristina Pantoja Hidalgo, Ph.D., renowned writer and Director of the UST CCWLS, is the Editor-in-Chief of the series.
+UST CCWLS Director Prof. Cristina Pantoja-Hidalgo (inner row, seated second from right) and the attendees of the anniversary issue launch

+The five-volume set which contains works from five literary genres, namely Poetry, Fiction, Drama, and Criticism, features the literary pieces of Thomasian writers who are either faculty members, graduate students or alumni, as well as reputable non-Thomasian authors, Prof. Emeritus Cristina Pantoja Hidalgo, Ph.D., renowned writer and Director of the UST CCWLS, is the Editor-in-Chief of the series.

-The other editors of the literary journal are: John Jack G. Wigley, Issue Editor and Dawn Laurente Marfil, Managing Editor (Creative Nonfiction); Joselito D. Delos Reyes, Issue Editor and Ned Parfan, Managing Editor (Poetry); Augusto Antonio Aguila, Issue Editor and Chuckberry J. Pascual, Managing Editor (Fiction); Joyce Arriola, Issue Editor and Ma.
+The other editors of the literary journal are: John Jack G. Wigley, Issue Editor and Dawn Laurente Marfil, Managing Editor (Creative Nonfiction); Joselito D. Delos Reves, Issue Editor and Ned Parfan, Managing Editor (Poetry); Augusto Antonio

+Aguila, Issue Editor and Chuckberry J. Pascual, Managing Editor (Fiction); Joyce Arriola, Issue Editor and Ma.
 Ailil B. Alvarez, Managing Editor (Criticism); and Joselito B. Zulueta, Issue Editor and Ralph Semino Galán, Managing Editor (Drama).

 During the program proper, the contributors were handed the ceremonial first copies of the respective issues that featured their works.
 University officials likewise received the complete five-volume set.

 To entice the reading public to read all five volumes, excerpts from selections were read by selected authors.
-For creative nonfiction, the reader was Mayette Bayuga, prize-winning author published by the UST Publishing House (USTPH); for poetry, Jaime An Lim, former Dean of the College of Arts and Sciences of FEU and recipient of the Gawad Balagtas; and for fiction, U.Z.
-Eliserio of UP Diliman, also an author of the USTPH UST CCWLS TO PAGE 15 anniversary issue set of "Tomás" literary journal The five-volume
+For creative nonfiction, the reader was Mayette Bayuga, prize-winning author published by the UST Publishing House (USTPH): for poetry.
+Jaime An Lim, former Dean of the College of Arts and Sciences of FEU and recipient of the Gawad Balactas: and for fiction.
+U.Z.
+Eliserio of UP Diliman, also an author of the USTPH.

+UST CCWLS TO PAGE 15

+The five-volume anniversary issue set of "Tomás" literary journal